Naming law in Sweden

-The 1982 law states, in part: "First names shall not be approved if they can cause offense or can be supposed to cause discomfort for the one using it, or names which for some obvious reason are not suitable as a first name" (§ 34).
+The 2017 law states, in part: "First names shall not be approved if they can lead to discomfort for the person bearing the name, or for any other reason is unsuitable as a name" (§ 28).
 This text applies both when parents name their children and when an adult wants to change their own name.
-When changing a name, the first change is free of charge as long as at least one of the names given at birth is kept, and such a change is only allowed once per person.
-Further name changes require fee payment.
+Unlike the 1982 law, the 2017 law gives the Swedish Tax Agency the ability to charge a fee for requesting to change your name.
 The law states nothing about registering which name is used on a daily basis, but the tax authority can register that if requested.